-Construction projects up to and including 5 years

-Standard form projects including dredge and fill activities that affect 10 or more acres of jurisdictional area, pursuant to \$7,50 00 subsection 62-312.070(2), F.A.C.
-(1993)

-Short form construction projects including dredging and filling activities that affect less than 10 acres of jurisdictional area, \$750 pursuant to subsection area, pursuant to subsection

-Variance associated with a wetland resource permit application

-From the prohibition of subsection 62-312.080(7), F.A.C. \$132 From other permitting standards, permit conditions, or water quality standards \$661 General Permits \$132 Minor modifications of permits that do not require substantial technical evaluation by the District, in conformance with \$66 subsections 62-4.050(6) and (7), F.A.C.
-(1993), do not require a new site inspection by the District, and will not lead to substantially different environmental impacts or will lessen the impacts of the original permit: Transfer of permits or time extensions

-Minor technical changes

-Existing permit fee is less than \$300, except for modification to permits issued pursuant to Section 403.816, F.S.\$66Existing permit fee is equal to or more than 300\$330
+REVIEWED PURSUANT TO CHAPTERS 40E-4, 40E-40, AND 40E-400, F.A.C.
+Category Amount Construction projects up to and including 5 years Standard form projects including dredge and fill activities that affect 10 or more acres of jurisdictional area, pursuant to \$7,500 subsection 62-312.070(2), F.A.C.
+(1993) Short form construction projects including dredging and filling activities that affect less than 10 acres of jurisdictional area, \$750 pursuant to subsection area, pursuant to subsection area, pursuant to subsection Variance associated with a wetland resource permit application From the prohibition of subsection 62-312.080(7), F.A.C. \$132 From other permitting standards, permit conditions, or water quality standards \$661 General Permits \$132 Minor modifications of permits that do not require substantial technical evaluation by the District, in conformance with \$66 subsections 62-4.050(6) and (7), F.A.C.
+(1993), do not require a new site inspection by the District, and will not lead to substantially different environmental impacts or will lessen the impacts of the original permit: Transfer of permits or time extensions Minor technical changes Existing permit fee is less than \$300, except for modification to permits issued pursuant to Section 403.816, F.S. \$66

-1. For the purposes of determining the fee for wetland resource management permits, the term of duration for the permit shall be reduced by the period of time (in yearly increments) during which no dredging or filling activity occurs or no reclamation, restoration, or mitigation occurs and only minor monitoring and maintenance activities are required.
+- 1. For the purposes of determining the fee for wetland resource management permits, the term of duration for the permit shall be reduced by the period of time (in yearly increments) during which no dredging or filling activity occurs or no reclamation, restoration, or mitigation occurs and only minor monitoring and maintenance activities are required.
 The fee for the full term shall be submitted with the application.
-After the District determines the period of time that the term of the permit can be reduced, the excess fee shall be returned.

-2. For permit applications which involve a combination of the project fee categories listed above, the highest fee that applies to the appropriate standard form or short form project, pursuant to Rule 62-312.070, F.A.C., shall be charged.

-3. A single additional fee of \$500 shall be required for projects in which monitoring and evaluation to determine the success of the mitigation will be required beyond the period of time to which the permit fee will ordinarily apply.
+After the District determines the period of time that the term of the permit can be reduced, the excess fee shall be returned. - 2.
+For permit applications which involve a combination of the project fee categories listed above, the highest fee that applies to the appropriate standard form or short form project, pursuant to Rule 62-312.070, F.A.C., shall be charged. - 3.
+A single additional fee of \$500 shall be required for projects in which monitoring and evaluation to determine the success of the mitigation will be required beyond the period of time to which the permit fee will ordinarily apply.
 If it is determined at the time of the permit application that monitoring and evaluation to determine the success of the mitigation will be required beyond the time period to which the permit fee will ordinarily apply, then this single additional fee shall be due when it is determined that this monitoring and evaluation is required.